 Valproate is excreted in human milk.
 Caution should be exercised when valproate is administered to a nursing woman.

-Experience has indicated that pediatric patients under the age of 2 years are at a considerably increased risk of developing fatal hepatotoxicity, especially those with the aforementioned conditions [see BOXED WARNING, WARNINGS AND PRECAUTIONS].
+Experience has indicated that pediatric patients under the age of 2 years are at a considerably increased risk of developing fatal hepatotoxicity, especially those with the aforementioned conditions [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
 When valproic acid is used in this patient group, it should be used with extreme caution and as a sole agent.
 The benefits of therapy should be weighed against the risks.
 Above the age of 2 years, experience in epilepsy has indicated that the incidence of fatal hepatotoxicity decreases considerably in progressively older patient groups.

 Younger children, especially those receiving enzyme-inducing drugs, will require larger maintenance doses to attain targeted total and unbound valproic acid concentrations.